What Your Protection Class Is and How to Find It

 Homeowners in communities with better public fire protection services tend to have a better protection class rating and pay lower insurance premiums.

 The Fire Suppression Rating Schedule (FSRS) uses points to rate the area’s fire suppression program, considering factors like the number of fire departments, access to fire hydrants, and emergency communications systems.
-The ISO refers to the FSRS point system to determine classes.
+ISO refers to the FSRS point system to determine classes.
 The more points a community earns from these different evaluations, the better its protection class rating.

-Why does a fire protection class matter?
+Why a fire protection class matters

 The protection class code system helps communities understand and evaluate their public fire-protection services.
 It also helps insurers determine the risk level certain homes have when it comes to fire damage.